nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

   by `xelatex` (not by `pdflatex` as before).
 Now default Latex settings provide support for Unicode and do better job for avoiding margin overflows.

-- The rst parser now supports footnotes, citations, admonitions, short style references with symbols.
+- The RST parser now supports footnotes, citations, admonitions, short style references with symbols.
-- The rst parser now supports markdown table syntax.
+- The RST parser now supports Markdown table syntax.
   Known limitations:
   - cell alignment is not supported, i.e. alignment annotations in a delimiter row (`:---`, `:--:`, `---:`) are ignored,